Gordon R. Sullivan

-Gordon Russell Sullivan (born September 25, 1937) is a retired United States Army general, who served as the 32nd Chief of Staff of the Army and as a member of the Joint Chiefs of Staff.
+Gordon Russell Sullivan (25 September 1937 – 2 January 2024) was a United States Army general, who served as the 32nd Chief of Staff of the Army and as a member of the Joint Chiefs of Staff.
 Sullivan also served as acting Secretary of the Army.

-After retiring from the Army, Sullivan served as the president and chief executive of the Association of the United States Army for 18 years, from 1998 through June 30, 2016.
+After retiring from the Army, Sullivan served as the president and chief executive of the Association of the United States Army for 18 years, from 1998 through 30 June 2016.
 He also served as the chairman of the board of trustees of Norwich University until 2016.
-He currently serves as chairman of the boards of The Army Historical Foundation and the Marshall Legacy Institute.
+He served as chairman of the boards of The Army Historical Foundation and the Marshall Legacy Institute.

 Early life and education

-Sullivan was born September 25, 1937, in Boston, Massachusetts, and grew up in nearby Quincy.
-He was commissioned a second lieutenant of Armor and awarded a Bachelor of Arts degree in history from Norwich University in 1959.
+Sullivan was born in Boston, Massachusetts on 25 September 1937, the son of Russell E. Sullivan and Penuel E. (Gordon) Sullivan.
+He was raised in nearby Quincy, and he graduated from Braintree's Thayer Academy in 1955.
+He received a Bachelor of Arts degree in history from Norwich University in 1959.
+Sullivan took part in the Army Reserve Officers' Training Corps while at Norwich and at graduation he received his commission as a second lieutenant of Armor.

-Sullivan holds a Master of Arts degree in political science from the University of New Hampshire.
-His professional military education includes the United States Army Armor School Basic and Advanced Courses, the Command and General Staff College, and the Army War College.
+Sullivan held a Master of Arts degree in political science from the University of New Hampshire.
+His professional military education included the United States Army Armor School Officer Basic and Advanced Courses, the United States Army Command and General Staff College, and the United States Army War College.